Remy Ishak

-Mohammad Zalimei bin Ishak or better known as Remy Ishak (born on 11 April 1982), is a Malaysian actor who was born in Melaka.
+Datuk Mohammad Zalimei bin Ishak (born on 11 April 1982), better known by his stage name as Remy Ishak is a Malaysian actor who was born in Melaka.
 He was first introduced to the film industry by independent director Osman Ali in 2006.
 He gained fame for his performance in Nur Kasih directed by Kabir Bhatia, which aired on TV3 in 2009.
 He later starred in the 2018 film Pulang.

 Personal life

 Remy Ishak married businesswoman Roszaliza "Ezza" Yusof on 21 August 2021 at Masjid Negara after having previously ending their initial engagement in 2019.